Seleziona una pagina

 For us at SEECURA, security is not an option but an absolute priority and an essential component of our platform at all levels.
-SEECURA entrusts your data to a Server with IaaS and IDS firewalls, as well as integrated security measures up to the login page.
+Seecura entrusts all data to a Server with IaaS and IDS firewalls, as well as integrated security measures up to the login page.

-In other words, anyone who somehow manages to illegally access your phone and enter the SEECURA app, will see an anonymous list of Final Wishes without any content.
+In other words, anyone who manages to access a phone and enter the Seecura app illegally will only see a list of final wishes without any content.

-Your orders are stored in a Cloud (whose data we do not disclose for security reasons), in turn protected within a Server with the highest level of safe and anti-intrusions systems.
+All data is stored in a cloud, in turn, protected within a server with the highest level of safe and anti-intrusion systems.

 SEECURA'S CLOUD